 - Date: October 2019

-The study authors recommend a range of measures that would help the Netherlands make the transition to electric transport without exceeding a fair share of critical metals.
-These include: new mobility concepts with fewer vehicles, avoidance of infrastructure lock-ins, using smaller batteries for regional solutions, transparency in metal supply chains, increased battery recycling, and development of alternatives to under-pressure metals.
+We recommend a range of measures that would help the Netherlands and European Union make the transition to sustainable transport with less dependency on critical metals.
+Recommendations include new mobility concepts with fewer vehicles, avoidance of infrastructure lock-ins, using smaller batteries for regional solutions, transparency in metal supply chains, increased battery recycling, and development of alternatives to under-pressure metals.

 - This report is part of a series on metal demand for a carbon-free economy, following a study on wind turbines and solar panels

 - Could a rare metals shortage disrupt the global renewable energy transition?